awesome-pro/neon-website/content/docs/guides/heroku.md

 ---
-title: Deploy Your Node.js App with Neon Postgres on Heroku
+title: Deploy Your Node.js App with Neon LangChainon Heroku
 subtitle: A step-by-step guide to deploying a Node application with a Neon Postgres database on Heroku
 enableTableOfContents: true